Product Data Sheet

 Cured Film Thickness: 30 mil (0.8 mm)

-When stored indoors in original, unopened containers at temperatures between 40° – 90° F (4° – 32° C), shelf life is one year from date of manufacture.
+When stored indoors in original, unopened containers at temperatures between 40° – 90° F (4° – 32° C), optimum performance and best use is obtained within one year of date of manufacture.

 - Exceeds Air Barrier Association of America (ABAA) requirements for fluid-applied air barriers.